In this guide, you’ll learn how to:

 Track build logs and debug output

-- Monitor app saves, builds, and automatic reloads.
+- Monitor app builds and auto reloads.

-- Spot errors and warnings instantly.
+- Catch errors or warnings early.

-Live build logs panel
+Live build logs

 Use toolbar actions (Refresh, GitHub, Download)